‘It hurts to see’: City of Carmel removes 55 mature, invasive trees from Lexington Farms neighborhood

 “This was a dream home for me, and part of the dream home idea was the street that had these trees that lined it and made a tunnel over the road,” Burr said.
 “It makes it feel like this well-aged, mature neighborhood, and (now) it’s so ugly.
 They’ve cut all the ones at the front down, and it hurts to see.”

-While Burr and many of her neighbors are disappointed to see the trees go, Carmel officials said their removal is part of an effort to remove invasive species from city-owned property.
+While Burr and many of her neighbors are disappointed to see the trees go, Carmel officials said their removal is part of an effort to remove invasive species from city-owned property, which includes the treelawn between the sidewalk and street.
 The city is not removing trees from private property without the consent of the owner.

 “City employees have been working for many years, as has the parks department, to remove non-native plants and species because of the problems they cause,” Carmel Mayor Jim Brainard said.
 “In this case, these particular trees were tearing up the sidewalks, because the roots were shallow.”